Frobenius trace fields of cohomologically rigid local systems: Abstract

 \section{Abstract}

-Let $X/\mathbb{C}$ be a smooth projective variety and let $L$ be an irreducible $\Qlbar$-local system on $X$ with torsion determinant.
+Let $X/\mathbb{C}$ be a smooth variety with simple normal crossings compactification $\bar{X}$, and let $L$ be an irreducible $\Qlbar$-local system on $X$ with torsion determinant.
 Suppose $L$ is cohomologically rigid.
-The pair $(X, L)$ may be spreaded out to a finitely generated base, and therefore reduced modulo $p$ for almost all $p$; the Frobenius traces of this mod $p$ reduction lie in a number field $F_p$, by a theorem of Deligne.
-We investigate to what extent $F_p$ depends on $p$.
-We prove that for a positive density of primes $p$, the $F_p$'s are contained in a fixed number field.
-More precisely, we prove that $F_p$ is unramified at primes $\ell$ such that $\ell\neq p$ and $\ell$ large, where the largeness condition is uniform and does not depend on $p$, and also that $F_p$ is unramified at $p$ assuming a further condition on $p$.
-We also speculate on the relation between the uniform boundedness of the $F_p$'s, and the local system $L$ being \emph{strongly} of geometric origin, a notion due to Langer-Simpson.
+The pair $(X, L)$ may be spread out to a finitely generated base, and therefore reduced modulo $p$ for almost all $p$; the Frobenius traces of this mod $p$ reduction lie in a number field $F_p$, by a theorem of Deligne.
+We investigate to what extent the fields $F_p$ are \emph{bounded}, meaning that they are contained in a fixed number field, independent of $p$.
+We prove a host of results around this question.
+For instance: \begin{itemize} \item assuming $L$ has totally degenerate unipotent monodromy around some component of $Z$, then $L$ admits a spreading out such that the $F_p$'s are bounded; \item without any local monodromy assumptions, we show that the $F_p$'s are bounded as soon as they are bounded at one point of $X$. \end{itemize}

+We also speculate on the relation between the boundedness of the $F_p$'s, and the local system $L$ being \emph{strongly} of geometric origin, a notion due to Langer-Simpson.